bmwcarit/MoCOCrW/README.md

 Support for this library will be provided on a best-effort basis.
 However, we encourage you to submit bugs or contact us via github if there is an issue.

-##Doxygen Documentation
+## Doxygen Documentation

-In order to generate the doxygen documentation please follow the next steps:git on the project build directory run:
+In order to generate the doxygen documentation please follow the next steps: on the project build directory run:

 cmake -DBUILD_DOCUMENTATION=ON ..